deepmodeling/deepmd-kit/doc/train/parallel-training.md

 Currently, parallel training is enabled in a sychoronized way with help of [Horovod](https://github.com/horovod/horovod).
 Depend on the number of training processes (according to MPI context) and number of GPU cards avaliable, DeePMD-kit will decide whether to launch the training in parallel (distributed) mode or in serial mode.
 Therefore, no additional options is specified in your JSON/YAML input file.

-Horovod works in the data-parallel mode resulting a larger global batch size.
-For example, the real batch size is 8 when `batch_size` is set to 2 in the input file and you lauch 4 workers.
+Horovod works in the data-parallel mode, resulting in a larger global batch size.
+For example, the real batch size is 8 when `batch_size` is set to 2 in the input file and you launch 4 workers.
 Thus, `learning_rate` is automatically scaled by the number of workers for better convergence.
-The number of decay steps required to achieve same accuracy will also reduce, but needs to be scaled based on the number of cards manually.
+The number of decay steps required to achieve same accuracy will also reduce based on the number of cards (e.g., 1/4 of steps in the above case), but needs to be scaled manually in the input file.

 Technical details of such heuristic rule are discussed at [Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour](https://arxiv.org/abs/1706.02677).